Endemic-Epidemic | Commonly Confused Words

 etymology

-• Endemic refers to a disease or condition regularly found among particular people or in a certain area, while epidemic refers to a disease that spreads quickly within a community.
+• Endemic refers to a disease or condition regularly found among particular people or in a certain area.

 © 2025 Lithium Lab Pte Ltd